-By using LinkedIn marketing tools for a three month campaign, housing.com was able to increasing their brand visibility to a 350,000 premium audience.
+By using LinkedIn marketing tools for a three-month campaign, housing.com was able to increase their brand visibility to a 350,000 premium audience.
 They were also able to gain more than 100,000 followers on their page which is the most out of any online real estate platform in India.
-They were soon able to rank number six on the list for India’s top 10 most influential brands on LinkedIn.
+They were soon able to rank number six on the list of India’s top 10 most influential brands on LinkedIn.
 The campaign allowed them to reach over 3 million people through their combination of Sponsored Content and Dynamic Ads.

-The popular hotel chain Holiday Inn Express has always incorporated humor in their advertising especially with their recent “Stay Smart” campaign featuring the catchy tagline “but I did stay at a Holiday Inn Express last night."
+The popular hotel chain Holiday Inn Express has always incorporated humor in their advertising especially with their recent “Stay Smart” campaign featuring the catchy tagline, "but I did stay at a Holiday Inn Express last night."
 Their goal with marketing is to reach the smart traveler and today that often means millennials who spend a lot of time online and may not ever catch the brand’s quick television spots.
-They decided to shift their Stay Smart campaign to social media sites like LinkedIn in order to reach their target audience of millennials.
+They decided to shift their Stay Smart campaign to social media sites like LinkedIn to their target audience of Millennials.
 Holiday Inn decided to focus on humor with comedian Rob Riggle acting in playful online videos that continued the tone of their television commercials.

-By using a comedian as the focus of their online campaign, Holiday Inn Express was able to boost their brand awareness on the internet by 8 percentage points its consideration intent by 5 percentage points.
-The company’s brand presence in the top three preferences also rose by 4 percentage points and their comedic videos surpassed Sponsored Update engagement benchmarks by 45 percent.
+By using a comedian as the focus of their online campaign, Holiday Inn Express was able to boost their brand awareness on the internet by eight percentage points its consideration intent by five percentage points.
+The company’s brand presence in the top three preferences also rose by four percentage points, and their comedic videos surpassed Sponsored Update engagement benchmarks by 45 percent.
 Holiday Inn plans to continue using and working with LinkedIn to reach a broader audience online.